mkierzenka/SWDevProj/README.md

 * See if there are other places where Blocks can be cleared instead of repeatedly created and deleted. (like deserializing for get methods, etc.) Saves memory usage

-* ??Maybe cache should store deserialized data.
-Might as well deserialize it first, so we aren't repeatedly deserializing the things in the cache.

 * Move most of logic (like loop) from Column.add_all into Distributed Array.
 Remove block imports from Column

 * fromScalar

-* ??Delete code for printing throughout
+* Delete code for printing throughout